-(4) A non-medical service agency or individual, including In-Home Supportive Services or Supported Living Services providers; or
+(4) A non-medical service agency or person, including In-Home Supportive Services or Supported Living Services providers; or

 (5) Any other reliable third party who is in a position to know about the individual's disability or disability-related need for the accommodation.
-This could include, but are not limited to, a relative caring for a child with a disability, a relative caring for an elderly family member with dementia, or others in a caregiving relationship with a person with a disability.
+This could include a relative caring for a child with a disability, a relative caring for an elderly family member with dementia, or others in a caregiving relationship with a person with a disability.